AI Translation for Hotels in 2026: Deployment Guide

 Step 2: Add live chat translation.
 Inbound and outbound.
 Configure the AI to surface the original language alongside the translation so reception can spot weird translations.

 Step 3: Translate pre-arrival emails.
 Templated content with stable variables.
-Quality is reliable here.
+Review the templates once, then keep operational edits controlled.

 Step 4: Get a native speaker review of legal pages.
 One-time cost.
 Keep these out of the auto-translation flow.